lorettayong/Customer-Churn-Prediction/README.md

      * Actionable insight: Implement lifecycle-based retention strategies, such as proactive retention offers for one-year contracts and personalised engagement for long-term customers.
 Continue to highlight the value of "sticky" services such as online security.
 Regularly review pricing structures to ensure competitiveness and perceived value.

 These insights provide a clear roadmap for the business to develop targeted strategies and improve customer retention.

+### Phase 8: Model Deployment
+* **Objective:** Develop a simple web application (using Streamlit) to allow interactive churn predictions, demonstrating the end-to-end project lifecycle.
+* **Key Activities:**
+  * Saved the completed sci-kit learn pipeline (`model_pipeline.job.lib`), which includes the fitted preprocessor (`ColumnTransformer`) and the trained Tuned Decision Tree Classifier (after SMOTE).
+  * Developed `app.py`, a Streamlit application that loads this single `model_pipeline.joblib` file, that provides a user-friendly interface for inputting customer features and receiving real-time churn predictions.

 ## Next Steps (Future Work)